 Purpose

-Operating and business policies for the various users (SPs, Enterprises/Business Entities, and Resellers) of the Telecom Ecosystem are variable and situation driven.
-Oftentimes, the Originating SP cannot determine a verified association between the customer and the calling TN presented for customer calls based solely on internal assignments and local customer provisioning information.
+Operating and business policies for the various users (Service Providers, Enterprises/Business Entities, and Resellers) of the Telecom Ecosystem are variable and situation driven.
+Oftentimes, the OSP cannot determine a verified association between the customer and the calling TN presented for customer calls based solely on internal assignments and local customer provisioning information.

-In the SHAKEN framework, ATIS 1000074, Full Attestation is defined as follows:
+In the SHAKEN framework, ATIS-1000074, Full Attestation is defined as follows:

 A. Full Attestation: The signing provider shall satisfy all of the following conditions: